-- Highest Copayment: You will pay the highest copayment for brand-name drugs that are not listed on the WVPDL. - Middle Copayment: You will pay a mid-level copayment for brand-name drugs that are listed on the WVPDL. - Lowest Copayment: You will pay the lowest copayment for generic drugs.
+- Highest Cost: You will pay a 75% coinsurance for brand-name drugs that are not listed on the WVPDL. - Middle Cost: You will pay a mid-level copayment for brand-name drugs that are listed on the WVPDL. - Lowest Cost: You will pay the lowest copayment for generic drugs.
 Generic drugs are subject to the same rigid U.S. Food and Drug Administration standards for quality, strength and purity as their brand-name counterparts.
 Generic drugs usually cost less than brand-name drugs.
 Please ask your doctor to prescribe generic drugs for you whenever possible.